InteractiveComputerGraphics/SPlisHSPlasH/README.md

 * a json-based scene file importer
 * automatic surface sampling
 * a tool for volume sampling of closed geometries
+* a tool to generate spray, foam and bubble particles in a postprocessing step
 * partio file export of all particle data
 * VTK file export of all particle data (enables the data import in ParaView)
 * rigid body export
 * a Maya plugin to model and generate scene files
+* a ParaView plugin to import particle data

 ## Pressure Solvers